hexbaby/samsung-kernel/README_Platform.txt

 	case 2) e2fsprog : should add 'e2fsck','resize2fs' to PRODUCT_PACKAGES
 	case 3) libexifa : should add 'libexifa' to PRODUCT_PACKAGES
 	case 4) libjpega : should add 'libjpega' to PRODUCT_PACKAGES
-	case 5) KeyUtils : should add 'libkeyutils' to PRODUCT_PACKAGES
+	case 5) libknox_keyutils : should add 'libknox_keyutils' to PRODUCT_PACKAGES

 ex.) [build\target\product\core.mk] - add all module name for case 1 ~ 5 at once